THE GIVING TAP

 The Weekend Bag Program, Inc. is a kid-founded and run 501(c)3 nonprofit created to provide students going home from school over the weekend with food and hygiene they otherwise wouldn’t have.
 The program runs the full 10-month school year and the students in the program receive a Weekend Bag each week.
 The program is designed to be anonymous so as not to add any additional stress on the student.
 A school liaison identifies which students would benefit most from receiving a Weekend Bag and then lets The Weekend Bag Team know how many bags are needed.
 The bags are left with the school liaison to distribute to the students participating in the program.

-The Weekend Bag Program, Inc. is entering its 8th year and is currently running in 20 schools throughout Sussex County.
-They will be starting the school year with over 200 students receiving a Weekend Bag each week during the 10-month year.
-To date, the Weekend Bag Program has supplied over 135,000 meal items to students throughout Sussex County.
+The Weekend Bag Program, Inc. is in its 9th year and is currently running in 26 schools throughout Sussex County.
+They have over 300 students receiving a Weekend Bag each week during the 10-month year.
+To date, the Weekend Bag Program has supplied over 275,000 meal items to students throughout Sussex County.

 The Program has two types of bags:

-The Full Weekend Bag consists of 8 meal items (2 breakfast, lunch, dinner and 2 extra meal items), a canned vegetable, a fruit cup, 2 fresh apples, 2 drinks, 6-8 individual snack items, and 2 full-sized hygiene items that alternate each week.
+The Full Weekend Bag consists of 8 meal items (2 breakfast, lunch, dinner, and 2 extra meal items), a canned vegetable, a fruit cup, 2 drinks, 4-6 individual snack items, and 2 full-sized hygiene items that alternate each week.

-The Hygiene Weekend Bag consists of 2 full-sized hygiene items and 6-8 individual snack items.
-Hygiene Weekend Bags go to the students who are homeless and this year they have around 50 students in need.
+The Hygiene Weekend Bag consists of 2 full-sized hygiene items.
+Hygiene Weekend Bags go to the students who are homeless and this year they have around 48 students in need.

 This weekly undertaking requires a lot of work and a lot of products!
-Krogh's will donate $1.00 from every draft sold on the Giving Tap during the month of September to The Weekend Bag Program and 100% of the donation will go towards food and hygiene items that get put into the bags each and every week.
+Krogh's will donate $1.00 from every draft sold on the Giving Tap in March to The Weekend Bag Program and 100% of the donation will go towards food and hygiene items that get put into the bags each and every week.
 Of course, you must be 21 or older to purchase a beer and you must always drink responsibly.

 Upcoming Music